How To Improve You Next Workout And How To Prevent A Shitty One.

 Example of static stretching: Sit and reach, touch toes and hold for 20 to 30 seconds each leg

-Dynamic stretching is great because it helps get blood flowing to your muscles without weakening your ligaments and joints.
+Dynamic stretching is great because it helps get the blood flowing to your muscles without weakening your ligaments and joints.
 It also helps warm up stiff and cold muscles back to normal temperature and get them ready for a workout!

 Some prime examples of my favorite dynamic stretches are: